 Purchased power expenses are affected by the quantity of water pumped from wells and moved through the distribution system, rates charged by electric utility companies, and rate structures applied to usage during peak and non-peak times of the day or season.
-The purchased power expense increase of \$1.3 million was primarily due to power supplier rate increases during 2010.
+In 2011, 2010, and 2009 purchased power expense increased \$0.5 million, \$1.3 million, and \$2.4 million, respectively, primarily due to power supplier rate increases.

-The cost of purchased power in the future may be impacted by climate change legislation that would impact the rates our power suppliers charge us.
-Any change in pricing of our purchase power in California would be recovered from our rate payers by the MCBA.
+Changes in climate change regulations could increase the cost of purchased power which in turn would result in an increase in the rates our power suppliers charge us.
+Any change in pricing of our purchased power in California would be recovered from our rate payers by the MCBA.
 Any change in power costs in other states would be requested to be recovered by the rate payers in those states.
 The impact of such legislation, is dependent upon the enacted date, the factors that impact our suppliers cost structure, and their ability to pass the costs to us in their approved tariffs.
 These items are not known at this time.